Patreon/platform-documentation/source/includes/_resources_v2.md

 file_name | string | File name.
 size_bytes | integer | Size of file in bytes.
-mimetype | string | Mimetype of uploaded file, eg: "application/jpeg". state | string | Upload availability state of the file. owner_type | string | Type of the resource that owns the file. owner_id | string | Ownership id (See also `owner_type`). owner_relationship | string | Ownership relationship type for multi-relationship medias.
+mimetype | string | Mimetype of uploaded file, eg: "application/jpeg". state | string | The state of the file. owner_type | string | Type of the resource that owns the file. owner_id | string | Ownership id (See also `owner_type`). owner_relationship | string | Ownership relationship type for multi-relationship medias.